cgranjaobando/lucid-dream-tracker/README.md

 This project is licensed under the MIT License - see LICENSE file for details.

-Created by Carlos Granados (Oliveruras)
+Created by Carlos Granja (Powertrics)